-their workers a retirement savings plan.
-As a result, some estimated 57.3 million private sector workers (46 percent)1 lack access to an employer-sponsored retirement savings plan and even more are projected to suffer financial hardship in retirement.2 This gap is distributed inequitably, affecting mostly employees of small businesses, "gig" and part-time workers, lower-income workers, younger workers, minorities, and women.
+For more than a decade, federal and state policymakers have been developing solutions for providing all private sector workers with simple, low-cost, easily accessible ways to save for retirement.
+Today, millions of American private sector workers are not offered a way to save for retirement by their employers, and employers are not required to offer their workers a retirement savings plan.
+As a result, some estimated 57.3 million private sector workers (46%) lack access to an employer-sponsored retirement savings plan and even more are projected to suffer financial hardship in retirement.
+This gap is distributed inequitably, affecting mostly employees of small businesses, "gig" and part-time workers, lower-income workers, younger workers, minorities, and women.

 Workers are much more likely to save for retirement if they have access to a retirement savings plan through their employers.
 This access gap is one of the reasons that retirement readiness continues to deteriorate.
-Although workers can open individual retirement accounts ("IRAs") and save on their own, they rarely do.3 The good news is that when offered a workplace savings solution, particularly one in which they are enrolled automatically, most people choose to consistently save a portion of their paychecks.4
+Although workers can open individual retirement accounts (IRAs) and save on their own, they rarely do.
+The good news is that when offered a workplace savings solution, particularly one in which they are enrolled automatically, most people choose to consistently save a portion of their paychecks.

-The two types of retirement savings vehicles that have shown the greatest potential for states5 to close the savings access gap are auto-IRAs and 401(k)s.
-State auto-IRAs are state-facilitated payroll withholding IRA saving programs that certain employers6 are required to make available to their employees.7 For a state-facilitated 401(k) defined contribution ("DC") savings plan model, the state would establish a turnkey 401(k) "plan-in-a-box."
-While the 401(k) could take the form of a "single employer plan," with each employer technically sponsoring its own plan, it is more likely to be a multiple employer plan ("MEP") or pooled employer plan ("PEP") - an aggregated plan in which more than one employer participates and potentially benefits from scaling and cost efficiencies.
+The two types of retirement savings vehicles that have shown the greatest potential for states to close the savings access gap are auto-IRAs and 401(k)s.
+State auto-IRAs are state-facilitated payroll withholding IRA saving programs that certain employers are required to make available to their employees.
+For a state-facilitated 401(k) defined contribution (DC) savings plan model, the state would establish a turnkey 401(k) "plan-in-a-box."
+While the 401(k) could take the form of a "single employer plan," with each employer technically sponsoring its own plan, it is more likely to be a multiple employer plan (MEP) or pooled employer plan (PEP) - an aggregated plan in which more than one employer participates and potentially benefits from scaling and cost efficiencies.